Cryptomnesia: Experimental research

 In the first empirical study of cryptomnesia, people in a group took turns generating category examples (e.g., kinds of birds: parrot, canary, etc.).
 They were later asked to create new exemplars in the same categories that were not previously produced, and also to recall which words they had personally generated.
 People inadvertently plagiarized about 3–9% of the time either by regenerating another person's thought or falsely recalling someone's thought as their own.
 Similar effects have been replicated using other tasks such as word search puzzles and in brainstorming sessions.

 Causes

 Cryptomnesia is more likely to occur when the ability to properly monitor sources is impaired.
 For example, people are more likely to falsely claim ideas as their own when they were under high cognitive load at the time they first considered the idea.
-Cryptomnesia increases when people are away from the original source of the idea, and decreases when participants are specifically instructed to pay attention to the origin of their ideas.
-False claims are also more prevalent for ideas originally suggested by persons of the same sex, presumably because the perceptual similarity of the self to a same-sex person exacerbates source confusion.
-In other studies it has been found that the timing of the idea is also important: if another person produces an idea immediately before the self produces an idea, the other's idea is more likely to be claimed as one's own, ostensibly because the person is too busy preparing for their own turn to properly monitor source information.